ximagine-team/eslint-plugin/src/rules/enforce-request-prefix.md

 ## Rule Details

-This rule enforces that all React Query hooks (useQuery, useMutation, useInfiniteQuery) should be prefixed with 'request'.
+This rule enforces that all React Query hooks (useQuery, useMutation, useInfiniteQuery) should be assigned to a request-prefixed variable.

 ### ❌ Incorrect